 When a judge determines that an organization to which the judge belongs engages in invidious discrimination that would preclude membership under Canon 2C or under Canons 2 and 2A, the judge is permitted, in lieu of resigning, to make immediate and continuous efforts to have the organization discontinue its invidiously discriminatory practices.
 If the organization fails to discontinue its invidiously discriminatory practices as promptly as possible (and in all events within two years of the judge’s first learning of the practices), the judge should resign immediately from the organization.

 The duties of judicial office take precedence over all other activities.
-In performing the duties prescribed by law, the judge should adhere to the following standards:
+The judge should perform those duties with respect for others, and should not engage in behavior that is harassing, abusive, prejudiced, or biased.
+The judge should adhere to the following standards:

 (A) Adjudicative Responsibilities.

 (1) A judge should be faithful to, and maintain professional competence in, the law and should not be swayed by partisan interests, public clamor, or fear of criticism.

 (2) A judge should hear and decide matters assigned, unless disqualified, and should maintain order and decorum in all judicial proceedings.

 (3) A judge should be patient, dignified, respectful, and courteous to litigants, jurors, witnesses, lawyers, and others with whom the judge deals in an official capacity.
 A judge should require similar conduct by those subject to the judge’s control, including lawyers to the extent consistent with their role in the adversary process.